Stockton schools in session today after police investigation refutes rumored threat

-STOCKTON, Ill. – Officials say school is being held as scheduled today in Stockton after police investigated a rumored threat and found it was "unsubstantiated."
+STOCKTON, Ill. — Officials say school was being held as scheduled Monday in Stockton after police investigated a rumored threat and found it was “unsubstantiated.”

 An announcement from Superintendent Colleen Fox states that school officials were contacted Sunday night by Stockton police.